astropy/astropy-APEs/APE26.rst

 propose implementing this APE through 3 steps (and substeps).

 1. Splitting the frame classes into two hierarchies: ones with and without data.

 2. Switching ``SkyCoord`` to use the data-less frame classes, and enabling automatic conversion of the with-data frames into ``SkyCoord`` objects.

 3. Deprecating the legacy with-data frame classes.
-   1. Emitting warnings when instantiated.
+   a.
+Emitting warnings when instantiated.

-   2. Still warn, but return a ``SkyCoord``, not an instance of its class type (by overriding ``__new__``)
+   b.
+Still warn, but return a ``SkyCoord``, not an instance of its class type (by overriding ``__new__``)

-   3. Remove.
+   c.
+Remove.

 The 3 steps (at stage 3a) are illustrated in the following pseudocode: